Domodomko/SunriseJunior/README.md

 ## Link Structure

 Here's some kind of documentation for this app:

-- /admin - Admin panel
-- /api - API part of the App
-    - /signup - Sign Up
-    - /signin - Sign In
+The Main Page has products categories and subcategories on it

 - /user - User Profile Update
-- /user - User Profile Update
 - /signin - Sign In
 - /signout - Sign Out
 - /signup - Sign Up
-- /products - Products part of the App
 - /products - Products List
-    - /categories - Categories List
 - /products/<pk> - Product Page
+- /api - API part of the App
+    - /signup - Sign Up
+    - /signin - Sign In
+    - /user - User Profile Update
+- /admin - Admin panel

 ## Installation